voc/relay_register/README.md

 `data` needs to be `AES-256-CBC` encrypted and Base64 encoded.

-### Measuring bandwith
+### Measuring bandwidth

-To send some bandwith data use `/register/bandwith` path and POST JSON in the following format:
+To send some bandwidth data use `/register/bandwidth` path and POST JSON in the following format:

 ```